 Clean power potential

-Lake Kivu has been a source of hydro power for more than half a century.
-However, current use from either hydro and thermal power reaches barely 5 % of its potential.
+Lake Kivu has been a source of hydropower for more than half a century.
+However, current use from either hydro or thermal power reaches barely 5 % of its potential.
 The southern outflow of the lake drops 700m in the 30 km cascade of the Ruzizi River.
 Studies show a potential of 576 MW from run-of-river hydro.
 No major dams are needed, so it’s low impact.
-To date just 30 MW capacity has been installed of the four phases mapped below.
+To date, just 30 MW capacity has been installed in the four phases mapped below.

 But gas in the lake can also produce thermal power.
 Of that, only 26 MW is operating.
 Its potential output, with the best available technology and design in operation, is 800 MW.
 This thermal power combined with hydro provides nearly 1400 MW of clean, renewable power.

 Three countries will share the future hydro output, as mapped above.
 After decades of studies and planning, parties signed an accord this week for a consortium to build 147 MW at Ruzizi III.
 This is another 25% of the river’s potential.
 The timing is not clear but would take five years or more.
 In the meantime, other hydropower projects added 28 MW in Rwanda.
 50 MW more hydropower should follow at Rusumo Falls on the Tanzanian border.